 The achievement of this called for unusual powers in the artists, for it was essential that they should be cultured, even learned, that they should have a developed sense of period, and yet these qualities had to have at their basis talent, imagination and sensitivity.
 Something akin to the universal attributes of the great Renaissance figures was called for, and the members of The World of Art group possessed these attributes to a remarkable degree; many of them were as at home with the pen as with the brush, and they published articles and books of the first importance, thus simultaneously enriching both Russian art and culture.

-Foremost among these 'talented personalities was Alexander Benois, whose easel-paintings have already been mentioned.
+Foremost among these 'talented personalities was Alexander Benois, whose easel-paintings (and set designs) have already been mentioned.
 The majority of these are landscapes, generally water-colours of exceptionally large size for paintings in this medium; they are among the finest pictures of our age.
 Superbly constructed, surely drawn and very sensitive, their colours recreate the very air in which they are bathed.
 Each is fragrant with the temper of the day on which it was painted and with the landscape's particular character.
 Benois's development was not arrested by the revolution; settling in France, he continued to advance towards perfection with ever-lengthening strides.
 His landscapes of Versailles and Rambouillet are as poetic, as deeply evocative, as recreative of their subjects as his lovely pictures of St. Petersburg and its belt of palaces.
 This surely is proof of true genius - to be able to continue evolving thus undeflected, though transplanted from the native surroundings which first wakened and nurtured the artist's creative spirit.